-Each employee shall be evaluated at least twice during his/her probationary period, at six (6) months, twelve (12) months, and for non-certified employees, eighteen (18) months, unless modified by mutual agreement between the employee and his/her Department Head.
-If an employee's performance is not satisfactory, he/she shall be given notice of the areas of his/her deficiencies.
-An employee shall advance to the next step of his/her pay range upon satisfactory completion of his/her probationary period and upon receipt of an overall "effective, meets standards" rating or better on the performance appraisal provided at the end of the employee's probationary period.
-(Please see Article 8, Section 2 (b) for timelines).
+(12) Each new employee shall be evaluated at least twice during their probationary period, at six (6) months and twelve (12) months.
+New employees serving an eighteen (18) month probation shall also be evaluated at eighteen (18) months, unless modified by mutual agreement between the employee and their Department Head.
+If an employees' performance is not satisfactory, they shall be given notice of the areas of their deficiencies.

+Regardless of the duration of a new employce's probation under Scction 1, they shall advance to the next step of their pay range upon satisfactory completion of twelve (12) months of probation and upon receipt of an overall "effective, meets standards" rating or better on their 12-month performance evaluation.
+However, new employees serving a period of probation longer than 12 months shall remain "probationary employees" and shall be considered as such for all purposes (including, without limitation, discipline and termination) until they have successfully completed their full probationary period.